 - Remove rolls or loaves from oven and remove from pans immediately.

 - Allow to finish cooling on a rack.

-How to use vital wheat gluten to improve the texture and crumb of your whole grain breads
+How to use vital wheat gluten to improve the texture and crumb of your whole-grain bread

-First, Vital Wheat Gluten is not the same product as gluten-free flour.
-If you are baking for someone who must have gluten-free bread, don’t add this product to the bread for your loved one.
+First, Vital Wheat Gluten is not the same product as a gluten-free flour.
+If you are baking for someone who must-have gluten-free bread, don’t add this product to the bread for your loved one.